 The following list is organized by age level.
 However do not feel that just because the activity is listed under Elementary (grades 1 - 5) that a middle schooler (or an adult for that matter) can not enjoy the activity as well and vice versa.
 Many of the activities can either be scaled up or down accordingly.
 Happy holidays!

-You can also check out fun virtual winter break camps for kids to keep your students learning and growing this break.
+You can also check out fun virtual winter break camps for kids to keep your child learning and growing this break.
 Not sure where to begin?
 Join our most popular award-winning live online beginner-friendly coding class, led live by an expert, and designed by professionals from Google, Stanford, and MIT, Scratch Ninja (grades 2-5):

 Younger students will enjoy Scratch Junior, while older students can enroll in Advanced Scratch - the best way to get started!